Rishiraj1308/CABZI/docs/BRIEF.md

-# Cabzi: The Quick Brief & Notes
+# Curocity: The Quick Brief & Notes

-This document provides a concise, at-a-glance summary of the entire Cabzi project.
+This document provides a concise, at-a-glance summary of the entire Curocity project.
 Use this as a quick reference for the core concepts, goals, and business logic.

 ---

 ## 1. The Core Idea (The "What")

-- **One-Liner:** Cabzi is a zero-commission ride-hailing app that empowers drivers with a FinTech ecosystem, offering fair fares to riders.
+- **One-Liner:** Curocity is a zero-commission ride-hailing app that empowers drivers with a FinTech ecosystem, offering fair fares to riders.
 - **Mission:** To fix India's broken ride-hailing market by focusing on driver welfare, which in turn creates a better service for riders.

 ---